 The incident underscores growing tensions within traditional newsrooms over the use of AI in journalism, particularly as many outlets experiment with machine-assisted editing and content generation.
 Dawn’s swift public acknowledgment of the lapse may help restore credibility, but the episode adds to the broader debate on editorial integrity in the AI era.

-• Dawn faced embarrassment after an AI editing prompt accidentally appeared at the end of a business story titled 'Auto sales rev up in October.'
+• Dawn published an AI editing prompt in a business story titled 'Auto sales rev up in October.'

-• The newspaper issued an apology, acknowledging the breach of its AI policy and confirming an internal investigation into the incident.
+• The newspaper issued an apology and confirmed an internal investigation into the incident.

-• The mistake sparked social media debate, with reactions from figures like Shireen Mazari and former Dawn journalist Cyril Almeida.
+• The mistake led to reactions from public figures like Shireen Mazari and Cyril Almeida.

 Newsroom